I finally finished the laundry, though I’m not sure how it piled up so fast.

 Cowboy says that surely they had someone better than that nut, but he wouldn’t vote, so I don’t see how he can complain.

-Four years of the great orange one and the pretend hillbilly vice president.
+Four years of the “great orange one” and the so‑called Appalachian vice president.

 Pretend.